Apaquet37/Robot_Arm/README.md

       - Material surrounding the base of the servo and connects to the acrylic

 - *Wiring/Code*
-  1. Power switch to led and battery
+  1. Four servos
-      - Switch should turn on the entire thing, and the led should indicate when it is on
+  2. Potentiometers that control each of the servos
-  2. Potentiometers
+  3. Processing gui that controls the servos
-  3. Servos
+  4. Power switch and power led wired with battery pack

 #### Schedule
 1/31 - finished plan & sitting together.